GongT/baobao/@idlebox/common/docs/common.api.md

     // (undocumented)
     run(argument: Argument): void;
 }

+// Warning: (ae-missing-release-tag) "deleteSymbol" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function deleteSymbol(category: string, name: string): void;

 // Warning: (ae-missing-release-tag) "Disposable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //